Wednesday, February 29, 2012

 8.)
 Bollywood

-This one’s easy: I will not leave India until I get into a Bollywood film!
-4 months to go, who wants me?
+Whoever says they don’t like Bollywood is lying.
+I will not leave India until I get into a Bollywood film!

 9.)
 Addicted to Chai